-MSD is in the process of finalizing a permanent flow monitoring program.
+MSD is in the process of finalizing an expanded long-term flow monitoring program.
 According to the "Combined Sewer Overflows - Guidance for Monitoring and Modeling" (EPA, 1999) document, a CSS monitoring program will support in-depth system characterization and post-construction compliance monitoring that are central elements in the LTCP.

-MSD currently has various permanent sewer flow monitors in place throughout the Louisville Metro area and is proposing additional permanent sewer flow monitors.
-Temporary flow monitors will supplement permanent flow monitors in key areas of the sewer system at a minimum of every two years to assist in monitoring the IOAP capital projects.
+MSD currently has various long-term sewer flow monitors in place throughout the Louisville Metro area and is proposing additional locations.
+Temporary flow monitors will supplement long-term flow monitors in key areas of the sewer system at a minimum of every two years to assist in monitoring the IOAP capital projects.
 The temporary monitors will be placed in areas affected by capital construction, green infrastructure, and sewer rehabilitation.
-MSD will supplement permanent flow monitor data to express a more accurate portrayal of the effectiveness of the projects and the data collected will support the recalibration of the hydraulic and water quality models.
-Figure 2.4.16, at the end of this chapter, exhibits the locations of the permanent flow monitors currently installed.
-Refer to IOAP Volume 1 Chapter 6 titled "Post Construction Compliance Monitoring" for more details.
+MSD will supplement long-term flow monitor data to express a more accurate portrayal of the effectiveness of the projects and the data collected will support the recalibration of the hydraulic and water quality models.
+Figure 2.4.16, at the end of this chapter, exhibits the locations of the long-term flow monitors currently installed.
+Refer to Chapter 5 and IOAP Volume 1 Chapter 6 titled "Post Construction Compliance Monitoring" for more details.